flet-dev/flet-app-templates/flet_build/{{cookiecutter.out_dir}}/README.md

 ## Icons

-* iOS - `assets/icon_ios.png` (any supported image format).
+* iOS - `assets/icon_ios.png` (or any supported image format).
 Recommended minimum image size is 1024 px.
 Image should not be transparent (have alpha channel).
 Defaults to `assets/icon.png` with alpha-channel automatically removed.
-* Android - `assets/icon_android.png` (any supported image format).
+* Android - `assets/icon_android.png` (or any supported image format).
 Recommended minimum image size is 192 px.
 Defaults to `assets/icon.png`.
-* Web - `assets/icon_web.png` (any supported image format).
+* Web - `assets/icon_web.png` (or any supported image format).
 Recommended minimum image size is 512 px.
 Defaults to `assets/icon.png`.
 If `assets/favicon.png` file is provided it will be used unmodified (copied to `web/favicon.png`).
-* Windows - `assets/icon_windows.png` (any supported image format).
+* Windows - `assets/icon_windows.png` (or any supported image format).
 ICO will be produced of 256 px size.
 Defaults to `assets/icon.png`.
 If `assets/icon_windows.ico` file is provided it will be just copied to `windows/runner/resources/app_icon.ico` unmodified.
-* macOS - `assets/icon_macos.png` (any supported image format).
+* macOS - `assets/icon_macos.png` (or any supported image format).
 Recommended minimum image size is 1024 px.
 Defaults to `assets/icon.png`.

 ## Splash screens

+* iOS - `assets/splash_ios.png` (or any supported image format).
+Defaults to `assets/icon.png`.
+* Android - `assets/splash_android.png` (or any supported image format).
+Defaults to `assets/icon.png`.
+* Android - `assets/splash_web.png` (or any supported image format).
+Defaults to `assets/icon.png`.